 All Neuroscience majors take many courses outside the major.
 Neuroscience has the largest number of requirements of any major at Amherst — 14 without senior honors thesis, 17 with thesis — but that is still only about half of the 32 courses students take at Amherst.
-So, there is plenty of opportunity to take courses in other areas, and Neuroscience majors rarely take more than the required number of courses for their major since they are required to take so many.
+So, there are plenty of opportunities to take courses in other areas, and neuroscience majors rarely take more than the required number of courses for their major since they are required to take so many.

-- If a course you need for another major meets at the same time as a required Neuroscience course, it is not possible to alter the requirements for the Neuroscience major.
+- If a course you need for another major meet at the same time as a required neuroscience course, it is not possible to alter the requirements for the neuroscience major.

 - A requirement for another major is not an exception for missing the senior seminar and comprehensive requirement (i.e., scheduled neuroscience seminars and Comprehensive presentations).